Home » Power BI » Power BI – Import Excel Data

 Import Mode

-In this blog you will understand role of Import Mode in Power BI Desktop & how you will get & load data into Power BI desktop using Excel file.
+In this blog, you will gain an understanding of the role of Import Mode in Power BI Desktop and how to acquire and load data into Power BI Desktop using an Excel file.

-Mainly, Power BI Desktop support two types of data source connection mode like Import & Direct Query mode.
-Here we will focus on Import mode.
+Primarily, Power BI Desktop supports two types of data source connection modes: Import and Direct Query.
+This discussion will focus on Import mode.

-In this mode Power BI Desktop store the data inside Power BI Cache.
-If your data size is less then 1 GB or data not continually changing then you can use Import mode.
+In Import mode, Power BI Desktop stores the data inside the Power BI Cache.
+If your data size is less than 1 GB or if the data does not undergo continuous changes, Import mode is recommended.

-When you choose import mode, in that case Power Bi fetch the data from given source and load into Power BI cache, this is one time activity.
-Later on you can Schedule or refresh to get latest Data.
+When you choose import mode, Power BI fetches the data from the given source and loads it into the Power BI cache.
+This is a one-time activity.
+Subsequently, you can schedule or refresh to obtain the latest data.

 Import Mode